sean-dougherty/cuda-edu/README.md

 ## Why use it?

 You can do local development and use your debugger to step through your code as it executes on your CPU.
-Also, cuda-edu injects codes that will detect buffer overflows.
+Also, cuda-edu injects code that will detect buffer overflows.
 You program will trap immediately if you try to dereference your host, device-global, or device-shared buffers.